Jake Paul vs. Anthony Joshua: Background and build-up

-On November 12, Ring Magazine reported that both Joshua and Paul were finalizing a deal to fight in December in Miami, on Netflix.
+On November 12, The Ring reported that both Paul and Joshua were finalizing a deal to fight in December in Miami, on Netflix.
 Negotiations were challenging due to Joshua being tied to DAZN, and Paul wanting to use Netflix.
 Paul had considered other opponents like Terence Crawford and Ryan Garcia, but they were unavailable.
 Following the cancellation of the Davis fight, Paul began recruiting heavyweight sparring partners to prepare for his next fight.
 On November 13, Hearn stated the reports of the fight agreement nearing were premature.
-Joshua was scheduled to fight in Riyadh in February 2026 and was likely be a low-key fight, which was rumoured to be American boxer Cassius Chaney, according to Chaney's coach Kenny Ellis.
-This would then lead up to a mega-fight against Tyson Fury.
+Joshua was scheduled to fight in Riyadh in February 2026 and was likely to take a low-key fight before then, which was rumoured to be American boxer Cassius Chaney, according to Chaney's coach Kenny Ellis.
+Hearn later confirmed these rumours, stating Joshua vs. Chaney was going to be a surprise bout on the Ring IV: Night Of Champions event on November 22.
+The two fights would then lead up to a mega-fight against Tyson Fury, in the fall of 2026.

 On November 17, a heavyweight boxing match between Paul and Joshua was officially announced, scheduled for December 19, at the Kaseya Center in Miami.
-The event will be streamed live on Netflix and will feature eight rounds of three minutes each with 10-ounce gloves.
+It was announced that the event would be streamed live on Netflix and would feature eight rounds of three minutes each with 10-ounce gloves.
 The fight represented a significant challenge for Paul, who had primarily competed as a cruiserweight and considerably less professional experience compared to Joshua, known for his extensive boxing background and power.